The Farewell // A Tear Jerker (But Great For Learning Chinese)

 This is a good starter film for those who are perhaps intimidated by watching a full film in Chinese with no English subtitles.

-However, the English can help bring context and a welcome break for your brain in between the Chinese dialogue.
+However, English can help bring context and a welcome break for your brain in between the Chinese dialogue.

 In the film Billi actually speaks English as her first language and her Mandarin isn’t fluent so quite a lot of basic grammar structures are used.